PennyLaneAI/catalyst/doc/dev/architecture.md

 Among the transforms provided by JAX, the two most important ones arguably consist of automatic differentition (AD) and just-in-time (JIT) compilation.
-AD has long been one of the cornerstones of the PennyLane project, and, with the introduction of Catalyst, JIT compilation for quantum (and hybrid quantum) programs is added as another focus.
+AD has long been one of the cornerstones of the PennyLane project, and, with the introduction of Catalyst, JIT compilation for quantum (and hybrid quantum) programs is added as another.

 While PennyLane is used as the primary frontend to Catalyst, each element of the compilation stack is in-principle built in a modular and reusable way.
 Let's take a look at what this stack looks